-In an interview with CNET, Sony Interactive Entertainment CEO Jim Ryan revealed that the rumored PS5 will support 4K graphics at a 120Hz refresh rate.
+In a June 2019 interview with CNET, Sony Interactive Entertainment CEO Jim Ryan revealed that the PS5 will support 4K graphics at a 120Hz refresh rate.
 The spec will provide a much smoother, responsive look on displays handling faster speeds.
 This will hopefully attract PC gamers looking for a high frame rate.
-Alongside backwards compatibility, Ryan also stated that the PS5 will have “cross-generational play,” meaning game saves will be transferable between PS4.
-Gamers can switch between consoles and continue their progress in the same game.
-The feature is designed to make the transition between console generations easier.

-Mark Cerny confirmed in his interview with Wired, the PS5 will be backwards compatible with PS4 games, as the two consoles will have similar internal architectures.
-PS4 games will also likely run faster on the new console due to the inclusion of an SSD driver over PS4’s hard drive.
-This is great news for Playstation fans who’ve been disappointed by the PS4’s lack of backwards compatibility with PS3, PS2, and PS1 games.
+Cerny said in his Wired interview that the PS5 will be backward compatible with PS4 games, as the two consoles will have similar internal architectures.
+PS4 games will also likely run faster on the new console due to the inclusion of an SSD.
+This is great news for PlayStation fans who were disappointed by the PS4’s lack of backward compatibility with PS3, PS2, and PS1 games.

 Enhanced Cloud Streaming

-A big debate for next generation consoles are the inclusion of disc drives.
+A big debate when it comes to next-gen consoles is about the inclusion of disc drives.
 With both Sony and Microsoft having their own digital stores, disc-based gaming is becoming obsolete.
-The PS5 is rumored to have one, but Sony intends to make PS5 owners consider streaming as a major option.
+The PS5 is rumored to have one, but Sony intends to make PS5 owners consider streaming as their main option.

-It plans to improve the quality and quantity of its PlayStation Now catalog alongside its streaming technology.
-Additionally, Sony and Microsoft recently announced their partnership to build technologies for gaming and content streaming, according to the Verge.
-(Fingers-crossed for next-gen crossplay at launch!)
+It plans to improve the quality and quantity of its PlayStation Now catalog as well as its streaming technology.
+Additionally, according to The Verge, Sony and Microsoft have announced a partnership to build technologies for gaming and content streaming.
+Fingers crossed for next-gen crossplay at launch.

-PS5 will support PSVR, according to Cerny.
-“I won’t go into the details of our VR strategy beyond saying that VR is very important to us and that the current PSVR headset is compatible with the new console.”
-No information on whether a new PSVR device will debut with the console or not.
+PS5 will support PSVR, according to Cerny: “I won’t go into the details of our VR strategy beyond saying that VR is very important to us and that the current PSVR headset is compatible with the new console.”
+There is no information about whether a new PSVR device will debut with the new console or not.

-As more details on Sony’s Playstation 5 are announced, stay tuned in here for updates.
+We will update this story as more details about Sony’s PlayStation 5 are announced, so stay tuned for updates.